nf-core/viralrecon/docs/usage.md

 ## Introduction

+### Illumina samplesheet format

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'
 ```

-### Format

 The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once (e.g. to increase sequencing depth).
 The pipeline will concatenate the raw reads before performing any downstream analysis.

-A final design file may look something like the one below. `SAMPLE_1` was sequenced twice in Illumina PE format, `SAMPLE_2` was sequenced once in Illumina SE format.
+A final samplesheet file may look something like the one below. `SAMPLE_1` was sequenced twice in Illumina PE format, `SAMPLE_2` was sequenced once in Illumina SE format.

 ```bash
 sample,fastq_1,fastq_2